 As proposed and conditioned, the use would be consistent with other commercial uses in the C2 zone, the Zoning Code, and the City's General Plan.
-In addition, the required findings for the CUP can

-File #: 22-772 Meeting Date: 6/27/2022 be made, as described above.
-Therefore, staff recusive subject to conditions of approval. ommends approval of Planning Application 21-20
+In addition, the required findings for the CUP can be made, as described above.
+Therefore, staff recommends approval of Planning Application 21-20 subject to conditions of approval.